Since its initial launch in May of 2022, Shopify Audiences has helped merchants like you get better results from their digital ads.

 With this list plugged into your digital ads accounts, you’ll get that extra nudge you need to lift you to outer space.
 You’re not replacing your digital ads accounts; you’re adding an additional layer of insight to more effectively target your ad campaigns and increase sales with your existing ad spend—or, your additional ad spend, if things are going so well that you want to add more.
 Ads are still served in the same places, because that’s where the buyers are; but they’re served now with greater precision toward audiences based on millions of insights drawn from the behavior of similar audiences across Shopify.

 Different types of lists are available to support every stage of the funnel.
-For instance, a high-intent, lower-reach audience is appropriate for driving conversions, as it contains a list of the highest-ranked potential customers.
-A mid-intent, mid-reach audience is better for consideration, as it contains a larger list of potential customers for expanded reach.
-And a lower-intent, higher-reach audience or lookalike audience is best for awareness, since it contains a large list of potential customers.
+For instance, a Retargeting Boost (previously named High intent) audience is appropriate for driving conversions with people who have engaged with your brand.
+A Prospecting (previously named Mid intent) audience is better for awareness and consideration, as it contains potential new customers that Shopify predicts will want to engage with your brand.
+And a Lookalike audience is best for awareness, since it contains a large list of potential customers.
 The ad platform uses the Retargeting Boost list as a source to find similar people.

 Precise targeting that’s always improving